Top Things to Do in Bikaner, Rajasthan

 5. Camel Safari

 The Ship of the Desert was the only transport earlier and still is in many regions of Rajasthan.
-Bikaner houses a Camel Research Insititute where they breed thousands of camels each year.
-This is the largest camel farm in the continent of Asia situated nearly eight km from Bikaner City.
+Bikaner houses a Camel Research Institute where they breed thousands of camels each year.
+This is the largest camel farm in the continent of Asia ,situated nearly eight km from Bikaner City.

-Go on a half day joy ride on a colorfully decorated camel across the sand dunes of Bikaner.
-They are decked up with frills, nets, thick carpet/ mat-like fabric almost covering the whole animal!
+Go on a half-day joy ride on a colorfully decorated camel across the dunes of Bikaner.
+They are decked up with frills, nets, thick carpet/ mat-like fabric, almost covering the whole animal!
 Click pictures of the most colorfully dressed camel and watch camel dances and camel racing competitions at the vibrant Camel Festival held in January.
-Ride to Jaisalmer on top of the gentle giant on a 14 days journey!
+Ride to Jaisalmer on top of the gentle giant on a 14-day journey!

 If you want to choose another option for Rajasthan, you can opt for Palace on Wheels and Deccan Odyssey train which provides world-class facilities onboard the train.